theSearchLife/smart-camera/README.md

 1. Install balenaOS on the embedded device and balena CLI on a computer used for deployment and development, create a balena device fleet, as well as add the IoT device in that fleet by following the steps from the [official guide](https://docs.balena.io/learn/getting-started/raspberrypi5/python/).
 2. Establish values and create the environment variables of the fleet on the balena Cloud platform; these fleet environment variables are:
     - **ALERT_CHANNELID** - the ID of the Telegram channel that is going to be used to upload the alerts of the Smart Cam App;
-    - **ALERT_NUMFRAMES** - the number of frames that are going to be put inside the GIF corresponding to a detection;
     - **ALERT_TOKEN** - the token of the Telegram Bot used for uploading the alerts on the Telegram alert channel;
+    - **ALERT_NUMFRAMES** - the number of frames that are going to be put inside the GIF or photo collage corresponding to a detection;
+    - **ALERT_SAVEGIF** - boolean value (0 or 1) that determines whether we save the detection as a GIF for 1 or as a photo collage for 0;
     - **CAPTURE_NAME** - the name of the video live stream that is used in the app;
     - **CAPTURE_STREAM_URL** - the URL of the video live stream that is used in the app;
     - **DETECTION_APIKEY** - the Edge Impulse API key used for interacting with the correspondent Edge Impulse project, such as uploading the pictures used for improving the model or downloading the model;